Weirdest Asian Foods

 Speaking of unborn babies, here’s another unforeseen delicacy of the Southeast Asian World.
 An almost entirely formed embryo boiled and served, Balut is offered in a variety of bird species.
 It’s almost like eating a hardboiled egg except the yoke is much closer to being hatched.

 Unlike chicken feet, Balut is probably not the best place to start when it comes to trying exotic foods in Asia.

 How do you like your squid cooked?
 Rare?
 Extra rare?
 How about alive?
-Well, that’s exactly what you’ll get when you order Sannakji at a seafood restaurant in Korea.
-Sannakji; also call dancing squid, is exactly what it will do when you try to eat the still alive and squirming octopus.
+Well, that’s precisely what you’ll get when you order Sannakji at a seafood restaurant in Korea.
+Sannakji; also call dancing squid, is just what it will do when you try to eat the still alive and squirming octopus.

 Guilinggao (Turtle Jelly)

 If you think you’ve seen it all you’re wrong.
 I certainly did, until I heard of Turtle Jelly of course.
 The Chinese have proven throughout the ages to be a very resourceful country.
 They seem to create and invent things that you would never have imagined possible.
 Turtle Jelly is one of these unique inventions!

 The shell of a Tortoise is boiled for hours alongside herbs until it turns into a jello-like texture.
 Some flour and cornstarch are added to improve the consistency and voila!
 Turtle Jelly is ready to be eaten!